tz-hiring/frontend-engineer/README.md

 **Your Task**: Create a responsive, interactive web application that allows the analyst to:
-- Visualize both datasets as stacked area charts showing energy data over time
+- Visualise both datasets as stacked area charts showing energy data over time
 - Compare medium vs. high resolution generation scenarios side-by-side, in combined views or any innovative way that might achieve the requirement